You are here

 • if your tumor has an abnormal “EGFR” or “ALK” gene, you should have also tried an FDA-approved therapy for tumors with these abnormal genes, and it did not work or is no longer working.

-• a type of breast cancer called triple-negative breast cancer (TNBC).
-TECENTRIQ may be used with the medicine paclitaxel protein-bound when your breast cancer:
+• adults with a type of liver cancer called hepatocellular carcinoma (HCC).
+TECENTRIQ may be used with the medicine bevacizumab when your liver cancer:

 • has spread or cannot be removed by surgery, and

-It is not known if TECENTRIQ is safe and effective in children.
+It is not known if TECENTRIQ is safe and effective when used:

-Before you receive TECENTRIQ, tell your healthcare provider about all of your medical conditions, including if you:
+Before receiving TECENTRIQ, tell your healthcare provider about all of your medical conditions, including if you:

 • have immune system problems such as Crohn’s disease, ulcerative colitis, or lupus